jerelmiller/redwoodjs-conf-2023-workshop/README.md

 In this workshop, we will be working with a scaled down version of Apollo's [Spotify Showcase](https://github.com/apollographql/spotify-showcase) built with Redwood.
 This app should provide enough complexity to get a more "real world" feel for the kinds of situations you may find yourself in with your own apps.

+> **Note:** A Spotify account is not required for this workshop.
+The data used in this workshop is persisted to a local database.

 In this workshop, we will be learning more about GraphQL fragments and the Apollo cache.
 We will cover topics such as:

 - Utilizing GraphQL fragments with components to declare their data needs